Last updated on June 30th, 2022 at 10:21 am

 A wide choice of restaurants and tavernas can be found here- offering something for every taste and pocket.

 There are many bars and some clubs for low-key nightlife as the place is very lively when the night comes.
+Especially in the area around the port.

 The port of Kassiopi

-All roads here lead to the sea and particularly to the port that seems the center of daily activities in the village.
+All roads here lead to the sea and particularly to this port that seems the center of daily activities in the village.
 Here are mooring small boats with tourists from all over the island and therefore is quite busy.

 But the port is mainly aimed at the fishermen of the village as Kassiopi has been a fishing village for generations and still is.